‘Reasonably practicable' is a legal requirement for employers under health and safety legislation.

 - the availability and suitability of ways to eliminate or minimise the risk

-Talking to workers will help you identify hazards.
+Talking to workers [link to consultation] will help you identify hazards.
 Analysing previous incidents will also provide an excellent source of information about risks.

 The WHS Regulation and relevant codes of practice will also provide more information about controlling hazards.